matrix-org/synapse/docs/admin_api/user_admin_api.md

   not be changed.
 If `null` is given, the user type will be cleared.
   Other allowed options are: `bot` and `support`.

-If the user already exists then optional parameters default to the current value.

-In order to re-activate an account `deactivated` must be set to `false`.
-If users do not login via single-sign-on, a new `password` must be provided.

 ## List Accounts

 This API returns all local user accounts.